 Breast milk jaundice

-Breastfeeding jaundice develops in the first few days of life and typically resolves in the first week.
+Breastfeeding jaundice develops in some breastfed newborns in the first few days of life and typically resolves in the first week.
 It occurs in newborns who do not consume enough breast milk, for example, when the mother's milk has not yet come in well.
 Such newborns have fewer bowel movements and thus eliminate less bilirubin.
 As newborns continue to breastfeed and consume more, the jaundice disappears on its own.

 Breast milk jaundice differs from breastfeeding jaundice in that it occurs towards the end of the first week of life and may resolve by 2 weeks of age or persist for several months.
 Breast milk jaundice is caused by substances in breast milk that interfere with the liver getting rid of bilirubin from the body.